equinor/neqsim-native/README.md

 The shared libraries and header files can be integrated into third party C/C++ programs.

 ## Example
-In the following example we have established a TEG dehdyration process.
+In the following example we have established a TEG dehydration process.

 https://github.com/equinor/neqsim-native/blob/main/src/main/java/neqsim/process/TestProcess.java